Hilary Davidson Counselling Services

 I am a qualified supervisor and have been providing supervision for individuals and groups for many years to counsellors, health professionals and specialist care workers.

 I am a qualified teacher, experienced in teaching and training people of all ages.
 I develop tailor-made training courses for organisations appropriate to their fields in a wide range of occupations.

 I bring a wealth of experience to my current roles from working in many fields.
 I have worked in technical and design roles in industry and architecture, have run a self-build project and a small business and spent a few years doing voluntary work.
 I spent fifteen years in teaching before beginning my training as a counsellor with Exeter University in the mid-nineties.
 When I moved to the Forest of Dean I studied for my diploma in Therapeutic Counselling at my local College of Further Education where I was fortunate enough to be trained in CBT and went on to complete my Masters' degree at Bristol University.
 I have been in private practice since 2000.
-For the last eleven years I have contracted to provide therapy, supervision and training at a specialist eating disorders residential facility and have recently focused more on seeing clients in my own therapy room.
+Between 2002 and 2014 I contracted to provide therapy, supervision and training at a specialist eating disorders residential facility and have recently focused more on seeing clients in my own therapy room.

 As a therapist